-II.
-MOTIVATION AND HIFI OVERVIEW
+3 MOTIVATION AND HIFI OVERVIEW

-A. A Motivating Example
+3.1 A Motivating Example

-This section gives an example to illustrate the advantages and disadvantages of both ER and DER.
-The usage of entries is summarized in Table I. Definition 1 (Controllable Flow): If we achieve finegrained management for a flow (i.e., a flow can be matched by at least one exact-match entry), we call this as a controllable flow or say that this flow can be controlled.
+In this section, we give an example to illustrate the advantages and disadvantages of both ER and DER.
+The usage of entries for various entry installment schemes is summarized in Table 1.

+Definition 1 (Controllable Flow).
+If we achieve fine-grained management for a flow (i.e., a flow can be matched by at least one exact-match entry), we call this as a controllable flow or say that this flow can be controlled.